alperdarendeli/corporatefakenews/README.md

 Training, prediction and tweets datasets may be downloaded from [releases](https://github.com/alperdarendeli/corporatefakenews/releases/tag/v1.0.0), please unzip before use.
 - Training dataset (training_dataset.csv) comprises a total of 3,927,563 Tweet IDs that were posted on Twitter from 2014 to 2019.
 The dataset contains Tweet IDs, Country Codes and City IDs.
 To map City IDs  to their respective city names and country, please refer to [utils\cities_mapper_new.csv](utils/cities_mapper_new.csv).
-- Prediction dataset (prediction_dataset.csv) comprises a total of 189,158 unique User IDs of Twitter authors, whose locations are predicted in the study.
+- Prediction dataset (prediction_dataset.csv) comprises a total of 189,158 unique User IDs, whose locations are predicted in the study.
 - Tweet dataset (tweets_dataset.csv) comprises a total of 342,818 unique Tweet IDs, which post claims verified by a fact-checking organization.
-The variables in the dataset are Tweet ID, company name and the verdict of claim.
+The variables in the dataset are Tweet ID, Company Name and Verdict of Claim.

 ## C. Location Prediction Model